 Notice of the pending termination of the lease agreement has been given to the property owner at the retrieval shaft.
-The lease is expected to be terminated in May 2015.
-SFMTA is also preparing for the termination of the lease from Caltrans of the land for tunnel contractor's offices and storage yard.
-The yard should be vacated by the tunnel contractor by the May 15 final completion date for the contract.
+The lease was expected to be terminated in May 2015.
+Termination of the lease from Caltrans of the land for the tunnel contractor's offices and storage yard occurred in May.
+The yard was vacated by the tunnel contractor as of the May 15 final completion date for the contract and the land was turned over to Caltrans.